Enjoy an easy-to-make and delicious creamy vegan soup in just 5 minutes of cooking time with this Instant Pot Spiced Butternut Squash Soup.

 Or, check out my list of my 15 Best Quick & Healthy Dinner Recipes for fast and delicious family-friendly recipes and my complete healthy dinner guide.

-Enjoy an Instant Pot Soup with this Pressure Cooker Spiced Butternut Squash & Red Lentil Soup.
+Enjoy an Instant Pot Soup with this Instant Pot Spiced Butternut Squash Soup.
 It's healthy, vegan, and cooks up in under 30 minutes!

 To make this soup vegan or vegetarian, use vegetable stock or broth instead of chicken broth.

 - 1 1/4 cup white onion, chopped into 1/2" pieces

 - 4 1/2 cup butternut squash, cut into 1/2" pieces